-Whole30 Coach Kirsten Redding and I team up twice a year to lead a group through a Whole30 experience with a lot of support, education, and coaching.
+Whole30 Coach Kirsten Redding and I team up once a year to lead a group through a Whole30 experience with a lot of support, education, and coaching.
 It’s a great way to do an elimination diet with guidance and community.
 We encourage whole families to do it together, but kids and teens should be able to do it with flexibility, as this may be too restricted for them mentally.

 3. Autoimmune Paleo Protocol (AIP)

 AIP is a more restricted version of Whole30, as it also eliminates nuts, seeds, eggs, and nightshades.
 AIP works very well as a temporary elimination-provocation approach, for 10-30 days, followed by reintroducing foods.
 It’s a fantastic elimination template for those with autoimmunity, and it’s a step up (more restrictive in the right ways for autoimmunity) from Whole30.

 Many people I work with follow the most restricted version of AIP as a long-term diet, and there can be problems with this:

 - It’s too restrictive for most people

 - People are likely eliminating foods long-term that are fine for them, and food diversity is important

 - There could, in theory, be foods on the AIP that a person could be sensitive to

 4. The old-school elimination-provocation approach.